So, you’ve finally decided to pull the trigger on solar.

 Company Overview

 - Tata Power Solar is the veteran.
-With over three decades in the industry, they are India’s largest integrated solar company.
+With over three decades in the industry, they are India’s largest integrated solar company by rooftop footprint.
 They have a massive reputation for EPC (Engineering, Procurement, and Construction) and have powered everything from remote villages to massive cricket stadiums.
 When you buy Tata, you are buying into the “Tata Promise” reliability, ethical business practices, and a support network that spans the country.

 - Adani Solar, the solar PV manufacturing arm of Adani New Industries Ltd., is the “growth machine.”
-They are one of the world’s largest solar manufacturers and are unique because they are vertically integrated.
-This means they handle everything from manufacturing the ingots and wafers to the final solar cells and modules.
-In 2026, Adani is pushing hard toward “Green Hydrogen” and massive 10 GW manufacturing hubs, making them a global leader in scale.
+They are one of the world’s largest solar manufacturers and are unique because they are vertically integrated handling everything from manufacturing the ingots and wafers to the final solar cells and modules at their Mundra facility.
+In 2026, that scale has made Adani one of the most competitively priced Tier-1 brands in the Indian market.

 Efficiency and Performance